Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable3.md

 For this section you will need to characterize digital potientometers to use for the rest of the project.
 - Give a concrete description of how the digital potentiometer works.
 - Include documentation and code showing how you would program the potentiometer to multiple values (100,1000,5000,10000 Ohms).
+Note that you only need to provide code; you do not need to verify the resistance values with a multimeter this week.
 - The datasheet for the MCP digital potentiometers can be found [here](https://ww1.microchip.com/downloads/aemDocuments/documents/OTH/ProductDocuments/DataSheets/22060b.pdf).

 ## Datasheet Quiz (Individual Grade Item)